How Much is YouTube Worth? Over US$180bn in 2022

 - Growth: What is the growth thesis?

-Global ad spend (ex China) is over half a trillion dollars annually, of which half is spent on digital (web and mobile).
-The lion’s share of this is dominated by Google and Facebook which capture over 80% of digital ad spend.
+Global ad spend (ex China) is +$700bn dollars annually, of which +60% is spent on digital (web and mobile) having dramatically grown from a pre pandemic share of 50%.

 When looking at the industry a company operates in, focus on how the company generates revenue and compare against competitors and alternative mediums.
 Research industry statistics and competitor annual reports to get a rough estimate of how large the current industry is.